-An intersessional email group was formed to discuss updating the DNA quality guidelines to include data, including SNPs, produced using next generation sequencing (NGS) approaches.
-Topics to be addressed include analytical procedures to process the raw NGS data (trimming, filter settings, etc.) as well as issues arising from biological phenomena related to the markers of choice (e.g., linkage, selection vs. neutrality, locus orthology).
-The group was convened under Tiedemann and included Hoelzel, Lang, and Pampoulie.
+An intersessional e-mail group was formed to discuss updating the DNA quality guidelines to include data, including SNPs, produced using next generation sequencing (NGS) approaches.
+Topics to be addressed include analytical procedures to process the raw NGS data (trimming, filter settings, etc.) as well as issues arising from biological phenomena related to the markers of choice (e.g. linkage, selection vs neutrality, locus orthology).
+The group was convened under Tiedemann (see Annex V for members and Terms of Reference).